solaris-ac/cv/README.md

 [GitHub](https://github.com/tmus)

 ## About
+For the last nine years I have worked in a primary school in capacities including financal, data and assessment and managerial.
+Each of these jobs have required me to be accurate, analytical and dedicated.
-For the last nine years I have worked in a primary school in capacities ranging from finance, assessment and managerial.
-I been interested in programming, believing it to be a means to streamline routine work and automate mundane tasks.
+I been interested in programming for some time, believing it to be a means to streamline routine work and automate mundane tasks.
 To this end, I have streamlined many aspects of the company to remove human error and rapidly reduce manual processing: iZettle cURL, Stripe webhooks, XML conversion and parsing.

 In my free time, I have embarked on small side-projects to cut my teeth at maintaining codebases.